gcv/appengine-magic/README.md

   a newly-instantiated entity lacking an explicit primary key, this method returns nil.
 Entities properly brought under entity groups using `new*` will have hierarchical keys.
 You should rarely need to use this explicitly.
+- `key-str`: this utility function returns the string representation of a Key object.
+The Key object may be given directly, or as the encoded result of call to `com.google.appengine.api.datastore.KeyFactory/keyToString`.
+In addition, the Key may be constructed by passing `key-str` the type (or kind string) of the object and its ID.
+This function is probably most useful for generating human-readable keys for storing entities in maps or memcache.
 - `save!`: calling this method on an entity writes it to the datastore, using the primary key returned by calling `get-key-object` on the entity.
 May be called on a sequence of entities.